azdavis/azdavis.net/posts/en/core-ideas.md

 > Does this policy tend to benefit those who already have structural advantages and privileges?

-If yes, I tend to oppose the policy; if not, I tend to support it.
+If yes, I tend to oppose the policy, or at least support it conditional on the enactment of other policies that aim to remove those structural advantages.

+If no, I tend to support it.

 This is not a hard and fast rule: [few things are][moderation].
 But I find it a good first litmus test.
+I strive to have this be a core idea for **me** that informs **my** decisions and actions.

 [discharge]: https://www.politico.com/news/2025/01/10/trump-unconditional-discharge-sentencing-what-that-means-00197500
 [doge]: https://www.r-bloggers.com/2025/02/political-ideology-and-doge-layoffs/